BBC Radio Stoke

 BBC Radio Stoke is the BBC's local radio station serving Staffordshire and South Cheshire.

 It broadcasts on FM, DAB, Freeview and via BBC Sounds from studios in the Hanley area of Stoke-on-Trent.

-According to RAJAR, the station has a weekly audience of 117,000 listeners and an 8.6% share as of December 2022.
+According to RAJAR, the station has a weekly audience of 118,000 listeners and an 8.9% share as of December 2023.

 Overview

-The station began broadcasting programmes on 14 March 1968 as BBC Radio Stoke-on-Trent.
+The station began broadcasting on 14 March 1968 as BBC Radio Stoke-on-Trent.